nikobiebl/Bachelorarbeit/README.md

 **"Comparison of Interaction Strategies for Multi-Agent-based Evaluation Systems in the Context of LLMOps"**

+## Notes

+All model responses are stored in the `cache`, making all results fully reproducible.

+The required `.env` can be created with the `.env_template` file.

+`SOURCES.txt` contains the software source directory for the precise identification of the adopted code.

 ## Used Framework for Multi-Agent-Systems

 ### AutoGen